 CSV ReaderThe CSV Reader is a connector for importing and querying large sets of data

-The CSV Reader currently allows for the querying of very large CSV files and then paginating through the results, or exporting the to a new CSV file.
+The CSV Reader core connector currently allows for the querying of very large CSV files and then paginating through the results, or exporting the results to a new CSV file if need be.

-If heavy manipulation of or adding to the data within the CSV file itself is required, then it is recommended that the CSV Editor be used.
+CSV Editor: When heavy manipulation of, or adding to, the data within the CSV file itself is required.

 - Create CSV